SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Temple University School of Podiatric Medicine discussed various topics such as explaining academic performance dips, justifying grades, discussing standardized test scores, reasons for choosing podiatry, and personal strengths and weaknesses.
-Some respondents mentioned an MMI format and potential nondisclosure agreements, while others highlighted questions about academic challenges, career choices, and personal development.
+Students said the most difficult question asked at Temple University School of Podiatric Medicine discussed various topics such as explaining a dip in grades, justifying bad grades, discussing MCAT scores, reasons for choosing podiatry, strengths and weaknesses, and changes in career decisions.
+The interviews may have been in MMI format with potential nondisclosure agreements, as some responses hinted at conversational group interviews and limited tough questions asked.

 How long was the interview?